lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

-# Samtools GCP Cloud Deployment Options
+# GCP Cloud Deployment Options for Bioinformatics

-**Samtools** is a widely used open source toolset for bioinformatics.
-These tools are defined as *"Utilities for the analysis of genomic files which use the Sequence Alignment/Map (SAM) format"*, source code can be found at this [link](http://www.htslib.org/doc/samtools.html).
+Genomic researchers often use open source genomic data analysis tools.  **Samtools** is a widely used example.
+This toolset is defined as *"Utilities for the analysis of genomic files which use the Sequence Alignment/Map (SAM) format"*, source code can be found at this [link](http://www.htslib.org/doc/samtools.html).

 This page will detail deployment options on GCP.
-The purpose is to learn | compare various GCP services for compute using a bioinformatics example.
-Sketchnote below from [@pvergadia](https://twitter.com/pvergadia) - [link to full sketchnote page](https://thecloudgirl.dev/gcpcompute.html)
+The purpose is to learn | compare various GCP options for data analysis using compute services via a straightforward bioinformatics example.
+See the GCP Sketchnote below from [@pvergadia](https://twitter.com/pvergadia) and [link to full sketchnote page](https://thecloudgirl.dev/gcpcompute.html) to get a high-level overview of compute service option types available on GCP.

 <img src="https://thecloudgirl.dev/images/vs.jpg" width=900>

 ## What is it

-Samtools is a suite of open source programs for interacting with high-throughput sequencing data.
+**Samtools** is a suite of open source programs for interacting with high-throughput sequencing data.
 Samtools is a set of utilities that manipulate alignments in the SAM (Sequence Alignment/Map), BAM, and CRAM formats.
 It converts between the formats, does sorting, merging and indexing, and can retrieve reads in any regions swiftly.
 Samtools is designed to work on a stream
 It consists of three separate repositories:

 - **Samtools**: Reading/writing/editing/indexing/viewing SAM/BAM/CRAM format